pwr33/esp_ssd1306_wifihunter/README.md

 // develop some ssd1306 i2c functions and simple wifi proximity app

-// Based on Public domain stuff so for what it's worth heres some small improvements
+// Derived from Public domain stuff so for what it's worth heres some improvements

 // https://github.com/SonalPinto/Arduino_SSD1306_OLED